witold-swierzy/MongoDBReplay/README.md

 ## Usage
 1. Generic requirements
    - MR_CONFIG_DIR variable has to be set to a directory, where configuration and log files are/will be stored
+   - JDK 21 (it can be Oracle or OpenJDK)

 1.MDBExtractor
   requirements: